Tejasmarke1/code-review-agent/README.md

 **Why Groq?** Fastest inference on the market, free tier, OpenAI-compatible API. `llama-3.3-70b-versatile` gives strong reasoning quality at near-zero cost.

+**Why Neo4j?** Code structure is fundamentally a graph.
+Files, classes, methods, imports, issues, and patterns all form a highly-connected network perfectly suited for graph databases rather than relational or purely vector databases.

 **Why is `ToolRegistry.call()` guaranteed not to raise?** The agent loop should never crash because a tool had an unexpected error.
 Every exception becomes an observation string.
 The agent reads the error and decides what to do next — same as a human developer reading a stack trace.

-**Why is `finish_review` registered in `react_loop.py`?** Control flow belongs to the loop engine, not the tool files.
-Separating concerns makes the tool files reusable in other contexts.

 ---